microshare/BLE-Beacon-Tool/README.md

 ## Quick Start BLE-Beacon-Tool

-It is easy to setup the dependencies on the Raspberry Pi3 Model B+ This takes approximately 1 hour to download and install dependencies.
+It is easy to setup the dependencies on the Raspberry Pi3 Model B+</br>
+This takes approximately 1 hour to download and install dependencies.

 1. Open the terminal, type and execute the command: